B0neShAd0w/Hacktoria/Rogue Agent.md

 æÊäÄÒÂZäÂÖÒÜÂÆZhh\djrljhZdb\`jnphf

-Let's copy this into CyberChef and select `Magic` from the Operation menu - nothing of interest
+Let's copy this into CyberChef and select `Magic` from the Operation menu - nothing of interest.

 Let's re-try with `Intensive mode` selected - boom! result...